braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/conditional_logic.md

 #### Array

-an [array][12] is a list of information about your user. for example, a user may have `last_viewed_shows: stranger things, planet earth, westworld`. array values must have apostrophes around them.
+An [array][12] is a list of information about your user.
+For example, a user may have `last_viewed_shows: stranger things, planet earth, westworld`.
+Array values must have apostrophes around them.

 {% raw %}